 The likes of M&S, Debenhams, House of Fraser, and Selfridges, stretched your budget to breaking point, whereas at C&A, you’d get the glam look at a price that’s not bargain-basement or skyscraper high…

-ON OUR NOSTALGIC journey, we’ve been to Woolworths and Our Price Records.
-As we continue to walk down the nostalgic high street, the next stop is C&A. Unlike Woolies and Our Price, C&A are still very much alive and kicking in Holland and Germany – you can argue that Woolworths are still going in South Africa and Australia, but, for this post, let’s assume this UK ruling: Woolworths and C&A are sadly dead and buried beneath the high street concrete.
+ON MY NOSTALGIC journey, I’ve written about Woolworths and Our Price Records.
+As I continue to walk down the nostalgic high street, the next stop is C&A. Unlike Woolies and Our Price, C&A are still very much alive and kicking in Holland and Germany – you can argue that Woolworths are still going in South Africa and Australia, but, for this post, let’s assume this UK ruling: Woolworths and C&A are sadly dead and buried beneath the high street concrete.

 A touch of class